CURING STRESS

 While deep breathing is good for combating stress, there's no need to overdo the exercise especially if you are just beginning to use the technique.

-Surprisingly, however, something as simple and old-fashioned as a brisk walk in the park can be helpful.
+Surprisingly, something as simple and old-fashioned as a brisk walk in the park can be helpful.
 It's not simply an old wives' tale that fresh air and sunshine can be relaxing.
-While too much sunlight on the skin can be harmful, a certain amount of sunlight, about 10 - 15 minutes a day can help with the production of Vitamin D (which can be involved with easing feelings of depression or sadness), and serotonin (a chemical in the body which can help relieve depression and improve one's outlook), It's also true that moderate exercise helps relieve many of the accompanying physical symptoms of stress.
+While too much sunlight on the skin can be harmful, a certain amount of sunlight, about 10 - 15 minutes a day can help with the production of Vitamin D (which can be involved with easing feelings of depression or sadness), and serotonin (a chemical in the body which can help relieve depression and improve one's outlook), It's also true that moderate exercise is a great way to relieve many of the accompanying physical symptoms of stress.

-It is not surprising, scientifically, that suicide rates are often higher in countries which receive less sunlight or that there is a condition, a seasonal depression called SAD, which results in increased levels of depression and increased feelings of stress.
+It is not just coincidence, that suicide rates are often higher in countries that receive less sunlight, or that there is a condition, a seasonal depression called SAD, which results in increased levels of depression and increased feelings of stress.

-Even such simple activities as playing music of certain types is helpful.
+Even such simple activities as playing music can be helpful.
 Of course, people want to know which types will be most effective in reducing stress.
-The fact is that studies have shown that the music which YOU find most joyful will be most effective.
+The fact is that studies have shown that the music that YOU find most joyful, exciting, and uplifting, will be most effective to help you manage, perhaps even cure, stress.

-Seeing a comedy on TV or at the movies is very beneficial as demonstrated by many studies and as reported by many sources, such as Norman Cousins in his classic "Head First: The Biology of Hope and the Healing Power of the Human Spirit", It is not by accident that, for generations, Reader's Digest has run a section called, "Laughter, the Best Medicine".
+Watching a comedy on TV or at the movies can also be beneficial for relieving stress as demonstrated by many studies and as reported by many sources, such as Norman Cousins in his classic "Head First: The Biology of Hope and the Healing Power of the Human Spirit", It is not by accident that, for generations, Reader's Digest has run a section called, "Laughter, the Best Medicine".
 Laughter is a great mood lifter.

-Any creative activity can be helpful, especially if there is some sort of accompanying physical activity.
+Almost any creative activity can help manage stress, especially if there is some sort of accompanying physical activity involved.
 It could be as simple as making a birdhouse or as advanced as painting or sculpture.
 If it gives you the chance to concentrate for a while on something you enjoy, it will help relieve your stress.
-Working puzzles, putting together hobby kits, even something as simple as stamp collecting can be beneficial.
+Activities such as working puzzles, putting together hobby kits, even something as simple as a stamp or coin collecting can be beneficial.

-A talk with a sympathetic friend will almost always be useful, but it's a good idea not to spend too much time talking about the circumstances which are causing your stress or the stress itself.
-A good airing of the problem can be quite beneficial, but too many times it becomes an excuse to obsess over the problem.
-Unfortunately, some of us are inclined to seek out only those who will reinforce negative evaluations.
+When you are stressed, a talk with a sympathetic friend will almost always be useful in relieving some of that stress, but it's also often a good idea to avoid talking about the circumstances which are causing your condition, or the stress itself.
+Of course, good, objective discussion about the problem can most certainly be quite beneficial, but too many times it becomes an excuse to obsess over the problem.
+Unfortunately, some of us are inclined to seek out only those who will reinforce negative evaluations, so, don't let others lead you back down the path to "rumination" over the problem, which can lead to "ruination".

-These are all techniques to help relieve the symptoms of stress, they don't address the underlying causes.
-However, one unique factor of stress, is that the symptoms, and the resultant mess they can make of our health and our lives, makes it an area in which relieving the symptoms can be almost as much value as relieving the cause itself.
+While these are all techniques that can help relieve the symptoms of stress, they don't address the underlying causes.
+However, one unique factor of stress is that the symptoms, and the resultant mess they can make of our health and our lives, make it an area in which relieving the symptoms can be almost as much value as relieving the cause itself.

-It's not quite the same as curing stress, but it's a step towards that ultimate result.
+It's not quite the same as curing stress, I guess, but at least it's a step toward that ultimate result.

 OTHER ARTICLES: